valentedev/zero2prod/README.txt

 Docker build --tag zero2prod .

-'sqlx prepare' performs the same work of cargo build but same the outcome in a .sqlx file cargo sqlx prepare --workspace -- --all-targets
+'sqlx prepare' performs the same work of cargo build but same the outcome in a .sqlx file.
+Dockerfile needs to receive the instruction: ENV SQLX_OFFLINE true cargo sqlx prepare --workspace -- --all-targets